Young children can develop their gross motor skills through play and exploration.

 A simple item like a bean bag can spark a fun game that builds multiple skills.

 Bean bags can be bought or made.
-There are also many online tutorials on how to make them.
+There are also plenty of online tutorials showing how to make them.

-Balance them on your head as you walk in a straight line, throw and catch them, toss them into a basket or cornhole board, or hide them for a fun game of bean bag hide and seek.
+Balance them on your head while walking in a straight line, throw and catch them, toss them into a basket or cornhole board, or hide them for a fun game of bean bag hide-and-seek.

 Here are 20 bean bag activity ideas.